Getting an Au Pair Job in Ibiza, Spain

 recovered from their hangovers.
 Hippy market stalls, street performers breakdancing and a fantastic background hum of almost every language imaginable play out from the excessive number of bars and cafes.

 I would go for runs along Talamanca beach whilst the sun was setting and get lost in the endless colors of Punta Arabí Hippy Market.

 The locals would often tell me about the special vibe which Ibiza has; the whole place exudes a psychedelic color and energy — unless that was just all the hippies on drugs.

 The best part of traveling for me is always the people and wedging yourself into another culture.
 Being an au pair is undoubtedly one of the most assured ways of doing this.

-When you are with a local family you stray away from the tourist hotspots and discover hidden-away restaurants you never would have noticed and choose tapas from a menu that you never could have understood.
+When you are with a local family you stray away from the tourist hotspots and discover hidden-away restaurants you would never have noticed and chosen tapas from a menu that you could never have understood.
 We visited seemingly secret villages and loft art exhibitions.

 I conquered Madrid’s metro, delighted in each conversation I could hold in Spanish and became an expert at the siesta.
 It was the collection of these ordinaries which made my month as part of a local family so extraordinary.